Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 The following services are required:

-* Alfresco content repository deployed as a Tomcat server using the `alfresco.war` application.
+* Alfresco Content Repository deployed as a Tomcat server using the `alfresco.war` application.
 * Alfresco Database to store metadata and other relevant information for the content repository.
-* Alfresco Transform Service deployed as a Spring Boot application with several transformation services (ImageMagick, LibreOffice, PDF Renderer and LibreOffice).
+* Alfresco Transform Service deployed as a Spring boot application with several transformation services (ImageMagick, LibreOffice, PDF Renderer and LibreOffice).
-* Alfresco Shared File Store deployed as a Spring Boot application to serve transformed files by the Transform Service.
+* Alfresco Shared File store deployed as a Spring boot application to serve transformed files by the Transform Service.
-* Alfresco Elasticsearch Connector deployed as a Spring Boot application with several indexing services, mediation, metadata, and content.
+* Alfresco Elasticsearch Connector deployed as a Spring boot application with several indexing services, mediation, metadata, and content.
-* Alfresco ActiveMQ which is message-oriented middleware and shares messages between the content repository, the Elasticsearch Connector and the Transform Service.
+* Alfresco ActiveMQ which is message-oriented middleware and shares messages between the content repository, the Elasticsearch connector and the Transform Service.
 * Elasticsearch server.

 ### Identifying critical paths